grant-king/ML_progress/log.md

 **Thoughts:** Found Corey Schafer YouTube video to help understand basics of logging and os modules.
 Used datetimes to add readable datetime log entries instead of unreadable timestamp.

+Day 4: January 7, 2019

+**Today's Progress:** Learned about collections module.

+**Thoughts:** I will certainly start using namedtuple where it makes sense in my code.

 **Link to work:**
 <!---